 If you want to participate in any smart contracts — or even just hold ETH as a speculative asset — you’ll need to buy some.
 The first step in doing that is finding the right crypto platform (no surprise, we like Wealthsimple) and deciding how much money you want to invest.

 To help you make the best decision for you, we’ll walk you through a few of the most popular options below.
 But before we get to that, we’ll also give you a bit of background on the network and the coin.
-Because the more you understand what you’re investing in, the better investor you’ll be.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Because the more you understand what you’re investing in, the better investor you’ll be.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 What is Ethereum?